 Instructions

-- Meanwhile, make the dressing: Mince garlic and fresh rosemary (stems removed).
-Add all dressing ingredients to a bowl and whisk to combine.
-Taste and alter flavors if desired.
-(Salt, more maple syrup for sweetness, more rosemary, etc.) Set aside.
+- Make dressing: Meanwhile, mince the garlic and fresh rosemary (stems removed).
+Then add all dressing ingredients to a small bowl and whisk to combine.
+Set aside.

-- When squash is done baking, add to kale and gently toss.
+- Assemble: When the squash is done baking, add it to the kale and gently toss.
 Sprinkle cranberries and pepitas on top.
-(Or try it with some Maple-Vanilla Candied Nuts.)

 Notes